A Sense of Identity In Your School Name

 By Ann Zeise and Karen Gibson

 Naming your homeschool can be fun and advantageous.
 Let your children be part of the process, but it is important to make the name seem professional.
-There are several reasons for naming your homeschool, but the main use you will get out of the name is requesting educational discounts from suppliers that are use to dealing with large schools or districts.
-Obtaining these discounts is discussed in a another feature.
+There are several reasons for naming your homeschool, but the main use you will get out of the name is requesting educational discounts from suppliers that are used to dealing with large schools or districts.
+Obtaining these discounts is discussed in another feature.

 Another reason for naming your homeschool is for a sense of identity for your children.
 Everyone needs to feel they belong to something so it may make it easier for your child to answer the question, “Where do you go to school?” if they have a school name to give.